 The Bank Sweep Program is not available to ERISA plans with accounts at Stephens such as employee benefit plans, retirement plans, defined contribution plans, defined benefit plans, (collectively, "ERISA accounts") or to traditional and rollover IRA accounts, Roth, SEP, SIMPLE and inherited IRAs; Keogh plans; and Coverdell education savings accounts.
-Uninvested cash in ERISA and IRA accounts is swept into money market mutual funds.

-The Bank Sweep Program is designed to temporarily hold cash balances in your investment account, and is not designed to act as a retail bank account, nor a long-term, ongoing investment option.
-If you desire, as part of an investment strategy or otherwise, to maintain a cash position in your Stephens account for other than a short period of time and/or are seeking the highest yields currently available in the market for your cash balances, please contact your IAR to discuss investment options that are available outside of the Bank Sweep Program to help maximize your potential return consistent with your investment objectives, liquidity needs and risk tolerance.
-Please note, however, that available cash accumulating in your Stephens account will not be automatically swept into any investment you purchase outside of the Bank Sweep Program.
+The Bank Sweep Program for your account should not be viewed as a long-term investment option.
+If you desire, as part of an investment strategy or otherwise, to maintain a cash position in your account for other than a short period of time and/or are seeking the highest yields currently available in the market for your cash balances, please contact your FC to discuss investment options that are available outside of the Bank Sweep Program to help maximize your return potential consistent with your investment objectives, liquidity needs and risk tolerance.
+Please note, however, that available cash accumulating in your account will not be automatically swept into any investment you purchase outside of the Bank Sweep Program.